The information in this article is up to date for tax year 2024 (returns filed in 2025).

 It’s a legal requirement to pay tax on capital gains, just like you have to pay tax on ordinary income.

+Different transactions, such as selling securities, can trigger a taxable event, leading to tax implications for investors.
 The more buying and selling a fund manager does, the more taxable events occur.
 Therefore, you can pay a lot more in capital gains tax if you invest mostly in actively managed funds.

 ETF vs. Mutual Fund: Tax and Other Considerations